South-Paw/discord-music-bot/README.md

  | DO NOT COMMIT OR POST YOUR TOKEN  |
 ⚠️ -------------------------------- ⚠️

-and if you do or already have... reset it.
+and if you go do that or already have done it... reset it.
 ```

 ### Install on Windows